-Lunnon Metals Limited (ASX: LM8) (the "Company" or "Lunnon Metals") is pleased to provide an update on the progress of activities at the East Cooee area, which includes the ECO-H/W and East Trough prospects.
-Figure 3 at the end of this report presents the location of the East Cooee area.
+Lunnon Metals Limited (ASX: LM8) (the "Company" or "Lunnon Metals") is pleased to provide an update on the progress of activities at the ECO-H/W prospect.

-ECO - H/W INFILL DRILLING
+EAST COOEE - H/W DRILL OUT

-Blue Spec Drilling Pty Ltd's RC rig will return to the Kambalda Nickel Project ("KNP") next week to infill drill the ECO-H/W prospect.
-Drill spacing once the infill drilling is complete will be better than 40m x 40m and position the Company to consider an initial Mineral Resource estimation.
+Blue Spec Drilling's RC rig returned to the Kambalda Nickel Project ("KNP") in November to infill drill the ECO-H/W prospect.
+The drill spacing once the infill drilling is complete will be better than 40m x 40m with the goal being an initial Mineral Resource estimation.